klebermagno/rBCM/README.md

 all the possible data for that location.
 It will not have some subsampling of the data in that region given by random chance, it will have all of it.

-This should lead to the weighting procedure finding one expert at each prediction location which has very high certainty, while all the other models should have very low certainty.
-This sometimes has been observed to induce predictions closer to that of the full GPR, but not always.
+This hopefully leads to the weighting procedure finding only one expert at each prediction location which has very high certainty or perhaps just a few sharing some middling confidence, while all the other models should have very low certainty.

 ### Weighting